LBaaS/lbaas-api/lbaas-tenant-api.md

 |versions            |Get list of all API versions              |GET    |{baseURI}/                                                    |

 ### 6.2 Description
 This method allows querying the LBaaS service for all supported versions it supports.
 This method is also advertised within the Keystone service catalog which is presented upon user login.
+All versions listed can be used for LBaaS.

 ### 6.3 Request Data
 None required.